Biophilic interior design connects your home with nature

 And that’s not just humans – you’ve only got to look at the psychological effects of being confined in a zoo has on some animals.

-More recent scientific research has suggested that the more time humans spend time indoors, and become ever more reliant on technology, there is a diminishing desire to actually interact with the natural world.
+Worryingly, more recent scientific research is finding the more time humans spend time indoors, and become ever more reliant on technology, there is a diminishing desire to actually interact with the natural world.
 It has even been cited as a potential contributing factor to environmental destruction and the rapid rate of species extinction, where some humans have a decreased appreciation for the wildlife that in fact supports human survival.

 What is Biophilic design?

-Biophilic design is a fairly new concept that has stemmed from the world of architecture, and has a sustainable design approach to building design.
+The origins of Biophilic design stem from the world of architecture, and a sustainable approach to building design.
 In green architecture, it’s about lessening the environmental impact of construction.
 However, biophilic design takes it another step by reconnecting humans with the natural world to create a calming space that improves wellbeing, reduces stress, and enhances productivity.

 Although I say a ‘new’ concept, the Hanging Gardens of Babylon is hardly recent.
 But biophilic design has really begun to catch on this century as today’s architects and designers find better ways to create urban environments to solve the ever growing need to house more and more humans – in homes and at work – but which benefit our health and enrich our lives.